OsirisAthom/adprojects/README.md

 # adcodes
 This respository currtenly has:
-- Python code made by the user for academic purposes.
-Preparing data obtained in lab for its analysis with data analysis techniques.
+- Python code made by the user, at the moment the code was made for academic purposes.
 - All codes are commented in spanish.
+-